libremfg/PackML-MQTT-Simulator/README.md

 > Manufacturing line simulator interfaced using PackML over MQTT.

 PackML MQTT Simulator is a virtual line that interfaces using PackML implemented over MQTT.
 For use with the development of Industry 4.0 software solutions.
-The simulator implements the following PackML State model below and communicates over MQTT using `<SITE>/<AREA>/<LINE>/*` topics as defined by environmental variables.
+The simulator implements the following PackML State model below and communicates over MQTT topics as defined by environmental variables.

 ![PackML State Model](./docs/PackML-StateModel.png)

+The simulator supports the following topic and payload defintions:

+- Custom
+- SparkplugB v1.0

 ## Getting Started

 To start and run the PackML simulation, you'll need an MQTT server running and accessible to the image.
 Once available, the easiest approach is using docker to run the simulation using environmental variables to control the MQTT connection, Site, Area, and line.
 Once up and running, use an MQTT client to publish to .../Command/Reset and .../Command/Start to get the simulated machine into the execute state.
+The default topic and payload is Custom as defined below.

 ### Docker